tjbotcz/manuals/en/bring-to-life/README.md

   Closing and saving the file: CTRL+X, Y, Enter.

 10. And now, bring TJBot to life !!! back to folder Desktop/tjbotcz_lite ... and here we go.
   TJBot is configured to speak in male voice and is reacting on name Michael.
 This means that he will recognize only sentences that have name Michael in them.
+For more information about TJBotCZ lite program and what to do with it go to this [repository](https://github.com/tjbotcz/tjbotcz_lite).
   ```
   cd ..
   sudo node tjbotcz_lite.js